-This year's Sonic Arts Festival in Amsterdam, Netherlands, explores the Geologic Imagination, and includes a conference on the impact of the anthropocene considered through speculative and non-human centered thinking about the deep time of the future 26 Feb - 1 March 2015.
+The Sonic Arts Festival in Amsterdam, Netherlands, explored the Geologic Imagination, and included a conference on the impact of the anthropocene considered through speculative and non-human centered thinking about the deep time of the future 26 Feb - 1 March 2015.

 Ele Carpenter will be speaking along with Smudge Studio on the Nuclear Dimension panel on Saturday 28th February, 4.30-5.30pm.